G-Global Homotopy Theory and Algebraic K-Theory

 \begin{defi} Let $G$ be any discrete group, possibly infinite.
 A \emph{$G$-spectrum} (or, more precisely, a \emph{$G$-symmetric spectrum}) is a $G$-object in $\cat{Spectra}$.
 We write $\cat{$\bm G$-Spectra}$ for the $\cat{SSet}_*$-enriched category of $G$-spectra. \end{defi}

 For finite $G$, Hausmann \cite{hausmann-equivariant} studied $G$-spectra as a model of $G$-equivariant stable homotopy theory in the sense of \cite{lms}.
-In the rest of this subsection we will recall some of his results as the $G$-global theory sometimes parallels the equivariant ones.
+In the rest of this subsection we will recall some of his results as the $G$-global theory sometimes parallels the equivariant one.
 We restrict ourselves to the foundations here and will recall other results later as needed.

-\begin{rk} Strictly speaking, \cite{hss} and \cite{hausmann-equivariant} define symmetric spectra as a sequence of based $\Sigma_n$-simplicial sets $X_n$, $n\ge 0$, together with suitably equivariant and associative structure map $S^m\smashp X_n\to X_{m+n}$; the equivalence to the above definition is noted for example in \cite[2.4]{hausmann-equivariant}.
+\begin{rk} Strictly speaking, \cite{hss} and \cite{hausmann-equivariant} define a symmetric spectrum as a sequence of based $\Sigma_n$-simplicial sets $X_n$, $n\ge 0$, together with suitably equivariant and associative structure maps $S^m\smashp X_n\to X_{m+n}$; the equivalence to the above definition is noted for example in \cite[2.4]{hausmann-equivariant}.
 In what follows we will tacitly translate the results of \cite{hausmann-equivariant} to the above language where necessary. \end{rk}